The True Chronicles of Jean le Bel Volume 1 Chapters 1-60 1307-1342

 Fluted Period.
 Angels Supporting Pillow.
 Dress Folds at Feet.
 Misericorde.
 Tassets.
 Crespine Headress.
 Lancastrian Esses Collar with Big Esses.
 Screaming Man crest, possibly Saracen's Head Crest.
 Harpur and Moorecock of Burton on Trent.
 Dogs chewing at her dress.
 Some uncertainty about the attribution.
 Dogs chewing at her dress with Studded Collar.
 Swirling Tail.
 Chunky Lions Mane.

 Edith Latimer: Before 1479 John Greene and she were married.
 Around 1450 she was born to Nicholas Latimer and Joan Hody at Duntish, Dorset.
 Before 1475 John Mordaunt and she were married.
 The date somewhat unreliable.
 Her first husband John Greene is supposed to have died in 1483 which makes the date of her marriage to John Mordaunt and the birth of her sons by him unreliable?
-On 1st September 1504 Edith Latimer died at Turvey, Bedfordshire.
+On 1st September 1504 she died at Turvey, Bedfordshire.
 She was buried at All Saints Church, Turvey [Map].

 Before 1479 John Greene and Edith Latimer were married.